-It has been 9 years since Cruise was paralyzed from a skimboarding accident at Hammock Park, Ocean Ridge, FL.
+It has been over 11 years since Cruise was paralyzed from a skimboarding accident at Hammock Park, Ocean Ridge, FL.
 In a split second, he became a quadriplegic at 19 years old.

 Cruise and the whole family spent 2 1/2 months at Shepherd Center, were all taught all we needed to know about how to care for Cruise and once again became very comfortable in that environment.
 Cruise got off the trach and we finally heard his voice again.
 He learned that there is a life after a spinal cord injury, though that took a long long time to realize… long over a year to realize… maybe longer than 2 years.

-Neuroxel opened in North Palm Beach about 6 months after Crusie got home from Shepherd Center.
-In September of 2009, he was the third client and is still a client there, though it is now called The Center for NeuroRecovery.
+Neuroxel opened in North Palm Beach about 6 months after Cruise got home from Shepherd Center.
+In September of 2009, he was the third client and is still a client there, now called The Center for NeuroRecovery.
 There have been several “therapies” Cruise explored those first couple of years: Physical Therapy, Biofeedback, Aqua Therapy and more.

-He now has some movement in his right arm, paralyzed technically from the chest down.
-He has assistants who work 5 days/week 7-8 hours/day.
+He continues to gain some movement in his right arm, paralyzed technically from the chest down.
+He has an assistant who works for him 5 days/week 7-8 hours/day.
 He has another who comes to the house 2 nights a week so “the parents” can sleep all night instead of getting up 1-5 times a night to assist.

-Our community has been incredible at supporting Cruise and the whole family for almost 10 years.
-April 21, 2018 will be the 10th Palooza ( the first Palooza was held 6 weeks post injury)!
+Our community has been incredible at supporting Cruise and the whole family for nearly 11 years.
+April 6, 2019, was the 11th Palooza ( the first Palooza was held 6 weeks post injury) and was very successful at our new venue, Old School Square in downtown Delray Beach.
+Over 1100 people in attendance!

 Family and friends continue to raise funds for Cruise after he suffered a C4 burst while skimboarding on a beach in Ocean Ridge, FL, December 16, 2008 and was immediately paralyzed from the chest down.